drewddudney/TAMU_KyleField/README.md

 5. **Winning Factors and Penalty Analysis**:
    - A&M’s home wins correlate more strongly with total yards and time of possession compared to SEC teams, emphasizing the importance of ball control at Kyle Field.
-   - On the road, turnovers (interceptions and fumbles) have a significantly more negative impact on A&M’s performance than at home.
+   - On the road, fumbles have a significantly more negative impact on A&M’s performance than at home.
    - Interestingly, A&M’s penalty yards on the road correlate positively with road wins, an unusual trend compared to the SEC.
 ![HeatMap](Images/HeatMap.png)
 6. **Radar Chart**: